kunhalil/whoisthat/README.md

 # About WhoIsThat

-This is demo app for Contact Manager API.
+WhoIsThat is demo app for Contact Manager API.

 Uses [Laravel Sanctum](https://github.com/laravel/sanctum) for authentication.